Importance of coupling strength in shaping electron energy loss and phonon spectra of phonon-plasmon systems: Results

-From Figs.~\ref{fig:3Dweak}(a) and \ref{fig:3Dweak}(d), for $q=0$ we see two well defined excitations at frequencies $\Omega^0_{PL}$ and $\omega_{LO}$, indicating clearly that the electron density $n = 10^{16}$ cm$^{-3}$ corresponds to the antiadiabatic regime.
+From Figs.~\ref{fig:3Dweak}(a) and \ref{fig:3Dweak}(d), for $q=0$ we see two well-defined excitations at frequencies $\Omega^0_{PL}$ and $\omega_{LO}$, indicating clearly that the electron density $n = 10^{16}$ cm$^{-3}$ corresponds to the antiadiabatic regime.
 As $q$ increases, the LFE follows a plasmon-like dispersion and gets Landau damped upon entering the continuum.
-The HFE stays a well defined excitation of constant frequency $\omega_{LO}$ up to the highest values of $q$ shown.
+The HFE stays a well-defined excitation of constant frequency $\omega_{LO}$ up to the highest values of $q$ shown.

 Upon increasing the electron density, the resonant regime is reached, shown in Figs.~\ref{fig:3Dweak}(b) and~\ref{fig:3Dweak}(e).
-The strong level repulsion of coupled excitations is evident for smaller momenta $q<k_F$, because of which neither of two excitations in Figs.~\ref{fig:3Dweak}(b) and~\ref{fig:3Dweak}(e) exhibit long wavelength limiting behaviors denoted by horizontal lines.
-With increasing $q$, both excitations develop a considerable dispersion, while the HFE gets completely Landau damped by the continuum.
-The frequency of the LFE monotonically increases from the minimum value at $q= 0$ to the frequency of the LO phonon $\omega_{LO}$ for $q\gtrsim k_F$.
-Upon reaching the continuum roughly at $\omega\approx\omega_{TO}$, it gets strongly damped and ceases to be a well defined excitation.
-However, with the further increase of $q$, the spectral density corresponding to the LFE sharpens again, forming a well defined excitation characterized by the lifetime that becomes longer as $q$ increases.
+The strong level repulsion of coupled excitations is evident for smaller momenta $q<k_F$, because of which neither of two excitations in Figs.~\ref{fig:3Dweak}(b) and~\ref{fig:3Dweak}(e) exhibit long-wavelength limiting behaviors denoted by horizontal lines.
+With increasing $q$, both excitations develop a considerable dispersion and get strongly Landau damped by the continuum.
+For $q\gtrsim k_F$, a well-defined collective excitation emerges again, which frequency approaches the LO phonon frequency $\omega_{LO}$ and whose lifetime becomes longer as $q$ increases.